 - Find the SIM card tray on the inside of your device.

 - Open the SIM card tray and pull out your SIM card.
 While doing so, be careful not to use excessive force.
 Also, the SIM card tray may not be accessible on some devices.
 If you’re not sure how your device’s tray works, check the documentation for your device.

 - You’ll want to clean the Sim card slot with a small brush or tissue swab.
-If you’re not sure what kind of brush to use, go for a very small and soft microfiber cloth.
+If you’re unsure what brush to use, find a tiny, soft microfiber cloth.
 You can use an airbrush cleaner as well if you have one available.
-The cleaner works best after the first round of soft scrubbing to remove any dirt and grime that may still be stuck in the SIM card tray.
-Also, make sure that nothing insertable (like a toothpick or paperclip) blocks your SIM card assembly area.
+After the first round of gentle scrubbing, the cleaner works best to remove any dirt and grime that may still be stuck in the SIM card tray.
+Also, ensure that nothing insertable (like a toothpick or paperclip) blocks your SIM card assembly area.

 - Clean your SIM card using a soft microfiber cloth.
-You may soak the cloth in rubbing alcohol or some other non-conductive spray.
-Once all dirt and grime are cleared, make sure you dry off any excess liquid before sliding the SIM card back in.
+You may soak the fabric in rubbing alcohol or some other non-conductive spray.
+Once all dirt and grime are cleared, dry off any excess liquid before sliding the SIM card back in.

 After cleaning and re-inserting your SIM card, you should power your device back on and check whether the problem is solved.

 Although clearing cache data is usually recommended when there’s a malfunctioning app, it can also solve SIM card errors.
 Sometimes cache data gets corrupted, which can cause many performance problems for your device.
 Clearing your cached data can fix network crash bugs or force your device to reallocate memory resources, leading to a reconnection to your carrier.

 Here’s how to clear cache data on Android devices:

 - Open “Settings.”